SerhiiYahdzhyiev/EMA/utils/measure/README.md

 1. Make.
 2. Gcc.
 3. EMA Installed.
-4. `EMA_INSTALL_DIR` environment variable setup and poiting to the EMA's installation location.
+4. `EMA_INSTALL_DIR` environment variable setup and pointing to the EMA's installation location.

 ### Steps

 1. Run `make` from this directory.

+## Usage

+Make built executable (`ema_measure`) available in your `PATH` for convenience (this is completely optional you can invoke it as `./ema_measure`), then run it passing application execution commands as a single string argument, e.g `ema_measure 'sleep 10'`.

+Mind escaping the quotes if you your target application also requires quoted arguments, e.g. `ema_measure "your_app -arg 'some string argument for your app'"`.